kaiakz/rsync-os/README.md

 ## A port of rsync written in Go, with object storage support

 # Introduction
-rsync-os is a port of rsync written in Go.
+rsync-os is a Golang implementation of Rsync built from scratch.
 Its goal is to be a modern rsync-compatible tool with features like:
 * Supports file storage and object storage
-* Uses a subset of rsync wire protocol to stop block efficient transfer (For sender and receiver)
+* Uses a subset of rsync wire protocol to avoid blocks efficient transfer (For sender and receiver)
-* Provides APIs
+* Rsync APIs
 * Safe

 ![client](https://raw.githubusercontent.com/kaiakz/rsync-os/master/docs/client.jpg)